-• The opportunity to examine before the grievance hearing any PHA documents, including records and regulations that are directly relevant to the hearing.
+The opportunity to examine before the grievance hearing any PHA documents, including records and regulations that are directly relevant to the hearing.
 The tenant must be allowed to copy any such document at the tenant's expense.
 If the PHA does not make the document available for examination upon request by the complainant, the PHA may not rely on such document at the grievance hearing.

-The tenant will be allowed to copy any documents related to the hearing at a cost of \$.25 per page.
+The tenant will be allowed to copy any documents related to the hearing at no cost to the family.
 There will be no charge for documents emailed by the PHA.
 The family must request discovery of PHA documents no later than 12:00 p.m. on the business day prior to the hearing.